-Penny Wheeler, Amanda White, & Tom Worthington, at the TEQSA Masterclass
+Penny Wheeler, Amanda White, & Tom Worthington, at the TEQSA Masterclass |

 Greetings from the TEQSA Masterclass Workshop on Contract cheating detection and deterrence, at the National Museum of Australia in Canberra.
 This builds on the online Detecting Contract Cheating course from TEQSA.
-The good points of the course and workshop is that they raise uncomfortable questions for university academics.
+The good point of the course and workshop is that they raise uncomfortable questions for university academics.
 But I am not so sure the answers presented are the correct ones.
-Rather than a "Law & Order - Cheating Investigation Unit", I suggest universities should focus on quality assessment to deter cheating, and structure it to prevent cheating studnts from ever graduating.
+Rather than a "Law & Order - Cheating Investigation Unit", I suggest universities should focus on quality assessment to deter cheating, and structure it to prevent cheating students from ever graduating.

 I had some concerns about the legalistic approach in the online module leading to discrimination against vulnerable students, and even more so in the face to face workshop.
 Also TEQSA clearly envisages having centralized cheating investigation units.